cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 When you're not logged the content of this PromiseProxyObject is undefined.
-I was planning to set the content to the current user in my login action and remove it when I log out, but what I didn't know was that `PromiseProxyObject`s doesn't support to change content after creation (and makes sense, since it has to behave like a promise and promises can't change it's status once it's settled).
+I was planning to set the content to the current user in my login action and remove it when I log out, but what I didn't know was that `PromiseProxyObject`s doesn't support to change content after creation (and makes sense, since it has to behave like a promise and promises can't change its status once it's settled).

 Time to take a break and look at the problem with a different light.
 I had a tea while cursing stability without stagnation and went to [Ember London's slack channel](https://emberlondon.slack.com) to share my dispair.